Scott C. Ratzan

-Scott C. Ratzan is distinguished lecturer at the CUNY Graduate School of Public Health & Health Policy.
+Scott C. Ratzan is distinguished lecturer at the CUNY Graduate School of Public Health and Health Policy.
 He serves as the editor-in-chief of the Journal of Health Communication and holds adjunct faculty appointments at Columbia University Mailman School of Public Health and Tufts University School of Medicine.

 Education

 Ratzan earned a Bachelor of Arts degree in Rhetoric from Occidental College, a Master of Arts in Communication from Emerson College, and a Master of Public Administration from the Harvard Kennedy School.
 He received a Doctor of Medicine from the Keck School of Medicine of USC, where he is also listed as a notable alumnus.